etiennebravo/expense_tracker/Specifications.md

     * The users can set an expense to repeat every certain amount of time (weekly, monthly) so that it can be tracked automatically.

 5. Users can access a detailed view of their transactions.
 The view must include:
-    * A field so users can set the timeframe that is used (weekly, monthly or yearly) and the page should display a table with all of the transactions made within the timeframe.
+    * A field so users can set the timeframe that is used (per month) and the page should display a table with all of the transactions made within the timeframe.
     * User should be able to also filter their table by payment method.
     * In the table view, users should also be able to delete or modify their transactions.
-    * If the table exceedes more than 15 elements in the table, use pagination to keep the table from growing too large.
+    * If the table exceedes more than 10 elements in the table, use pagination to keep the table from growing too large.
-    * The table must include a button to add another transaction.
-    * Visual aid to help the user.
+    * Maybe Visual aid to help the user.
 (Graphs or summaries).

 6. The html and css should fully support a cellphone view.
 This will allow users from mobile devices to use the app.
 The page should also use JS when necessary to update values without a page reload.